Royal Philharmonic Orchestra: 21st century

 The orchestra maintains a regional touring programme, taking in venues throughout the UK, and has established residencies in Aylesbury, Crawley, Croydon, Dartford, High Wycombe, Ipswich, Lowestoft, Northampton and Reading.
 The RPO regularly tours overseas; since 2010 it has played in Azerbaijan, Canada, China, Germany, Italy, Japan, Russia, Spain, Turkey and the US.
 In 2010–11 and two subsequent seasons the RPO was the resident orchestra for a series of concerts in Montreux, Switzerland.
 In 2010 the orchestra toured England, with a repertoire preponderantly of Beethoven, including the Violin Concerto in which Pinchas Zukerman was both soloist and conductor.
 In the same year, another tour featured Maxim Shostakovich conducting the music of his father, Dmitri Shostakovich.
 The RPO continues to feature at the Proms.
 In December 2015, RPO gave a concert with Sezen Aksu at Zorlu PSM.
 In November 2019, the Royal Albert Hall announced the RPO as its official associate orchestra, with an initial contract of 5 years.

 The orchestra's community and education activities have continued into the 21st century.
 In May 2013, six youth ensembles from London boroughs and a 3,500-strong choir of children from local primary schools were given the chance to perform alongside members of the RPO at the Albert Hall.
 They played a piece composed by participants from all six musical ensembles.

+In November 2022, three performances by the orchestra were released on streaming service On Air.
+Recorded at BBC Television Centre, performances of The Rite Of Spring, The Firebird and Petrushka by Igor Stravinsky were captured.
+In 2023, RPO musicians were selected to play at the coronation of Charles III and Camilla.

+In March 2024, the RPO announced the appointment of Sarah Bardwell as its next managing director, in succession to James Williams.